ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

 ## DESCRIPTION

-`kdb cmerge` can incorporate changes from two modified versions (our and their) into a common preceding version (base) of a key set.
+`kdb merge` can incorporate changes from two modified versions (our and their) into a common preceding version (base) of a key set.
 This lets you merge the sets of changes represented by the two newer key sets.
 This is called a three-way merge between key sets.<br>
 On success the resulting keyset will be saved to mergepath.<br>
 On unresolved conflicts nothing will be changed.<br>
 This tool currently exists alongside `kdb merge` until it is completely ready to supersede it.
-At this moment, cmerge will be renamed to merge.
+At this moment, merge will be renamed to merge.

 ## OPTIONS

-The options of `kdb cmerge` are:
+The options of `kdb merge` are:

 - `-f`, `--force`: overwrite existing keys in `result`
 - `-v`, `--verbose`: give additional information